langchain-ai/langgraph/README.md

 2. Next, we add a single node to the graph, called `"oracle"`, which simply calls the model with the given input.
 3. We add an edge from this `"oracle"` node to the special string `END` (`"__end__"`).
 This means that execution will end after the current node.
 4. We set `"oracle"` as the entrypoint to the graph.
-5. We compile the graph, ensuring that it can be run.
+5. We compile the graph, translating it to low-level [pregel operations](https://research.google/pubs/pregel-a-system-for-large-scale-graph-processing/) ensuring that it can be run.

 Then, when we execute the graph: